vit-lebediev/dwr-wp-plugin/readme.txt

 = Shortcodes =
 This plugin supports one shortcode: **[dwr_payment_widget]**.
 Inserting just this shortcode in an article, or on a page, will result in a widget with a field for arbitrary donation to appear on the page.

-In order to insert **compact widget button**, you should add an empty 'compact' parameter to the shortcode, like this: [dwr_payment_widget compact].
+In order to insert **compact widget button**, you should add an empty 'compact' parameter to the shortcode, like this: **[dwr_payment_widget compact]**.

 **Warning!** If required (which are all) options are not set in the plugin settings page, a warning message will be displayed instead of a widget.

 == Installation ==
 You need to follow these FIVE (*one of two* at the end is optional) simple steps:

-1. Download a plugin and copy it to 'site-root-dir/wp-content/plugins/donate-with-robokassa' folder.
+1. Download a plugin and copy it to 'site-root-dir/wp-content/plugins/donate-with-robokassa' folder (or install it from "Plugins -> Add new" menu in the admin panel.
+You can find it using plugin search)
 2. In admin panel of the site, activate the plugin (You can do it under "Plugins -> Installed Plugins" menu).
 3. Go to Settings -> Donate With Robokassa (DWR) page and fill in all the required fields (more details on this here).
 4. Add [dwr_payment_widget] shortcode anywhere on the website where you would like to see robokassa donation widget.